-Sarah is a PhD Candidate (ESRC and WMG Research Fellow) and Associate Tutor, working on Anglo-American Cyber Security and cryptography.
+Sarah is a PhD Candidate (ESRC) working on Anglo-American Cyber Security, with a focus on cryptography.

 Any queries, please e-mail.

 Sarah also conducts undergraduate supervisory roles through the URSS scheme for projects related to her research.
 Please e-mail if interested.